Philippine Basketball Association: Coach eligibility

-Head coaching role for teams in the PBA is generally only available to Filipino citizens since foreigners who are classified as non-resident aliens are bared from serving the role as head coach.
+Head coaching role for teams in the PBA is generally only available to Filipino citizens since foreigners who are classified as non-resident aliens are barred from serving the role as head coach.
 It is possible for a foreigner to be a head coach of a PBA team by acquiring permanent residency such as in the case of Tim Cone and Norman Black who married Filipinos and being a holder of a Special Resident Retiree's Visa (SRRV) such as in the case of Rajko Toroman who became eligible for an SRRV after residing in the country for at least five years.
 The restriction on foreigners has been in place since 1991.

 Other regulations

 Players of the PBA sign a Uniform Players' Contract (UPC) when they sign in with a team franchise which plays in the league.
 The team manager of the concerned team also signs this contract.
 The UPC includes the bill of rights and privileges as well as obligations and responsibilities of the PBA's players and teams.
 Players under an active UPC cannot transfer to a team outside the PBA.
 Consequentially, this prohibits players from taking part in a league other than the PBA (also known colloquially as ligang labas or "outside league").
 Although occasionally, players are allowed to temporarily suit up in such games if they secure permission from both their teams and the league management, especially for participations involving charity.